MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-security-identity.md

 -->

 [!INCLUDE [alt-creds-deprecation-notice](../../includes/alt-creds-deprecation-notice.md)]

 To learn more about the steps Microsoft takes to keep your projects in Azure DevOps safe, available, secure, and private, see this white paper, [Azure DevOps Services Data Protection Overview](../../organizations/security/data-protection.md).

 ## Accounts

 While the main types of accounts of interest are the user accounts that you add to your organization or project, Azure DevOps support other types of accounts to support various operations.
 These include the following account types:

-- Organization owner: The creator of an Azure DevOps Services organization or assigned owner
+- **Organization owner**: The creator of an Azure DevOps Services organization or assigned owner
-- Service accounts: Internal Azure DevOps accounts used to support a specific service, such as Agent Pool Service, PipelinesSDK.
+- **Service accounts**: Internal Azure DevOps accounts used to support a specific service, such as Agent Pool Service, PipelinesSDK.
-- Service principals: Internal Azure DevOps accounts to to support internal operations.
+- **Service principals**: Internal Azure DevOps accounts to to support internal operations.
-- Job agents: Internal accounts used to run specific jobs on a regular schedule
+- **Job agents**: Internal accounts used to run specific jobs on a regular schedule
-- Third party accounts: Accounts that require access to support Web hooks, service connections, or other third-party applications.
+- **Third party accounts**: Accounts that require access to support Web hooks, service connections, or other third-party applications.

 <!---